mawaddahalawad/mawaddahalawad.github.io/README.md

-Welcome to My Digital World! 🌟
+# Welcome to My Digital World! 🌟

 Hi there!
-I’m Mawaddah Alawad, a Computer Science graduate from Umm Al-Qura University with First-Class Honors.
-This website is my personal hub where I share my projects, experiences, and passions in the tech world.
+I’m **Mawaddah Alawad**, a Computer Science graduate from Umm Al-Qura University with **First-Class Honors**.
+This website is my personal hub where I share my **projects, experiences, and passions** in the tech world.

-About Me
+## About Me
-I’m a software developer with a deep passion for web development and user experience design.
-I love turning ideas into reality through interactive, meaningful, and innovative digital solutions.
-My expertise spans various programming languages, including HTML, CSS, JavaScript, Python, and Java, along with design tools like Figma.
+I’m a **software developer** with a deep passion for **web development and user experience design**.
+I love turning ideas into reality through **interactive, meaningful, and innovative** digital solutions.
+My expertise spans various programming languages, including **HTML, CSS, JavaScript, Python, and Java**, along with design tools like **Figma**.

-Explore My Work
+## Explore My Work

-🚀 Projects – Check out my standout projects, like Tanafas, an interactive storytelling game designed to raise awareness about social anxiety.
+🚀 **Projects** – Check out my standout projects, like **Tanafas**, an interactive storytelling game designed to raise awareness about social anxiety.

-💡 Experiences – Learn about my internship as an IT trainee at the General Presidency of Haramain, where I gained hands-on industry experience.
+💡 **Experiences** – Learn about my internship as an **IT trainee at the General Presidency of Haramain**, where I gained hands-on industry experience.

-🔧 Skills – From coding to teamwork and problem-solving, discover the technical and soft skills that shape my journey.
+🔧 **Skills** – From coding to teamwork and problem-solving, discover the technical and soft skills that shape my journey.

-Let’s Connect!
+## Let’s Connect!
-Have a question, a project idea, or an opportunity for collaboration?
-I’d love to hear from you!
-Feel free to reach out via email: mawaddahalawaid@gmail.com
+Have a question, a project idea, or an opportunity for collaboration? **I’d love to hear from you!** Feel free to reach out via **email: mawaddahalawaid@gmail.com**

-Thank you for stopping by!
-I hope you find something here that sparks inspiration. 🚀
+**Thank you for stopping by!
+I hope you find something here that sparks inspiration. 🚀**